dirkkelly/dirkkelly/content/career.md

 ### [InterExchange](http://interexchange.org)

-**Chief Technology Officer** <small>(2015 - now)</small>
+**Chief Technology Officer** <small>(2015 - now)</small><br/>
 **Lead Software Engineer** <small>(2013 - 2015)</small>

 InterExchange provides work and travel opportunities to young people, I manage their use of technology to achieve organization goals.

-Having successfully built a quality engineering team, I am working on an organizational level to improve jobs, simplify processes, develop systems.
+Having successfully built a quality engineering team, I am working on an organizational level to improve jobs, simplify processes, and develop systems.

 After many years software consulting across many different industries, I decided to take the time to fully understand a single organization.

 ### [Pivotal Labs](http://pivotallabs.com/)

-**Lead Software Developer** <small>(2012 - 2013)</small>
+**Lead Software Developer** <small>(2012 - 2013)</small><br/>
 **Software Developer** <small>(2011 - 2012)</small>

-Pivotal Labs is an agile software consulting firm that trains organizations around the globe improve their process for building software through hands-on collaboration on software projects.
+Pivotal Labs are agile software consultants who train teams to improve their process of building software through hands-on collaboration on software projects.

 This was one of the greatest learning experiences in my life, I was trained by very experienced engineers and product managers, I was able to experience a wide variety of projects during my time there.